Off-Campus Access (via SSO and your Campus ID and password)

 Check the main Enginering guide for more resources.

 Use these databases to find manufacturers, market potential, costs etc.

-Access the Business guide to find more databases.
+Access the Business Research Toolkit to find more databases.

 We also have access to many government publications via OneSearch that are freely available on the Internet.
 Government publications are important for many engineering disciplines.